DHLab-TSENG/Heterogeneity-in-SAD-paper/Clinical_Implication_Analysis.md

 <br/>

-## Prepare plot data for displaying positive rate of each CCS categories by clusters
+## Prepare plot data for displaying positive rate of each CCS category by cluster

 ``` r
 comorbidity_CCS_proportion_byGroup_data <-